cyaaronk/API-hooking-on-music-software/README.md

 ## Prerequisite:
 1. I tried a few disassembler debuggers and found that [x64dbg](https://x64dbg.com/#start) to be the best free alternative out there.

-Download it and open "Options"->"Preferences".
+⋅⋅⋅Download it and open "Options"->"Preferences".
 Disable the TLS callback and also ignore all exceptions in the range of 00000000-FFFFFFFF.
 Otherwise, you are likely to get a lot of pauses during debugging.

 2. Download [Visual Studio IDE](https://visualstudio.microsoft.com) and open a dll project.
 Set the debug mode to x86 as the dll we hack is 32bit.

-We are going to compile some .asm files for better control of the interception process.
+⋅⋅⋅We are going to compile some .asm files for better control of the interception process.
 Right-click on the project in solution explorer to open "Build Dependencies"->"Build Custumizations...", tick the masm option to enable asm compilation.

 3. You also need a documentation of the target dll. you may also need the header files of the dll if the function to intercept has self-defined return type or argument types.